lowlevel-vampyre/8Bit_CPU/journals/ppuPlan.md

 pixel data is output to the Pixel Comparator, which checks if the pixel should be shown, or if a sprite pixel should be shown instead.
 Then that data goes into the address port of the color register, which outputs 8-bit data to the display, giving a pixel!

+For future reference, sprite pixels are calculated differently than regular tiles.
+Because each tile image is mapped to a particular tile on the screen, we can easily use the bottom 8-bits of our pixel location to index the x & y bits for each 8x8 image.
+However, sprites are not constrained in this way, and require more work to interpret which pixels to display.
+When the pixel comparator computes whether a pixel is on a sprite, it does a subtraction calculation: Pixel Location - Sprite Location (the sprite location in this case is the pixel at the top left of the sprites image).
+If this difference is inclusively between 0 and 7, we have an overlap!
+But instead of throwing this data away, we hold the difference for x & y, and pass that directly into the XPixel and YPixel values in our Sprite Buffer.
+Let me explain further why this is the case.
+Say our location pixel on our sprite overlapped with the current pixel.
+In that case, the difference is 0, so we pass zero into our buffer, since what we want to do is print that top left pixel.
+If instead the x difference is 0 but the y difference is 7, we want to print the bottom left pixel.
+You can now see how the difference corresponds to each pixel.

+Another thing you might be thinking about is how exactly to index each pixel individually.
+Since we are storing two pixels in a byte, we can't actually do that, we would have to split them apart after the fact.
+But still, we have 4 bytes per line: how do we know which bytes to select?
+Well, my idea is that since each line is 8 pixels, the binary number system is on our side.
+If we already know which x pixel and each y pixel on a image, we can easily concatonate these to make a full index.
+Want to access the 8th pixel (x = 0b111) on the 3rd line (y = 0b010)?
+Well, we take the first take the upper 2 bits of the x-value (0b11 = '3') and the full y-value (0b010 = 2), and we put those values togethor
+(0b01011 = '11') to get the 12th byte, which contains the 23rd and 24th pixel.
+Then, we use the bottom bit of our x-value (0b1 = 1) to select
+between the upper and lower 4-bits of the byte.
+Hooray, we finally have a usable pixel!

 The CPU has info about where the PPU is at via memory that the CPU can read from.
 Two bytes report where the PPU is at.
 One is a byte representing the current horizontal tile index, and one representing the vertical counter (excluding H-Blank and V-Blank).
 Another is a pseudo-status register, that holds if the PPU is in V-Blank, H-Blank, and also a bit to tell if the frame is odd or even.